CLRX/CLRX-mirror/doc/GcnInstrsSop2.md

 ### Encoding

-The basic encoding of the SOP2 instructions needs 4 bytes (dword).
+The basic encoding of the SOP2 instructions need 4 bytes (dword).
 List of fields:

 Bits  | Name     | Description
 ------|----------|------------------------------